RejaurRahman/blog-camp/README.md

 2. Invalid date on comments
 3. Progress bar on posts not sticky on scroll
 4. Any types fixed across codebase
+5. Comments/form textarea displayed as array for multiline

 ## Getting Started